Managing Multi-Factor Authentication

 Something that you are, like your fingerprint.

 Users are increasingly connected, accessing their accounts and applications from anywhere.
-As an administrator, when you add MFA on top of the traditional user name and password, that helps you to protect access to data and applications.
-This also reduces the likelihood of online identity theft and fraud, which secures your business applications even if an account password is compromised.
+As an administrator, when you add MFA on top of the traditional user name and password, you reduce the likelihood of online identity theft and fraud, which secures your business applications even if an account password is compromised.